jyi468/weather/README.md

 ## Weather

-A simple weather application using React, Redux and Typescript.
+A weather application using React, Redux and Typescript.